margaretstorey/startup2024/milestone 2 - release candidate.md

 After your presentation, we will open for a 12-15 minutes Q&A session.

 You should also be prepared to talk about your development process, in case you are asked: what is your plan for the next Milestone? how long do you expect the work would take? how did you split the work? what was easy? what was difficult? what risks lay ahead?
-Have some prepared slides on these points that we can refer to but you do not need to present them.
+Have some prepared slides on these points that we can refer to, you do not need to present them, but they should be in the deck you submit.

-Please send us a copy of your presentation/slides (or link) via message on your group Slack channel until noon on March 8th, 2024.
+Please send us a copy of your presentation/slides (or link) via message on your group Slack channel *before* noon on March 8th, 2024.

 ### Project Hosting (GitHub)